-Now let us discuss another important function of an investment bank when we talk about IPOs that is called as Underwriting.
+Now let us discuss another important function of an investment bank when we talk about IPOs that are called Underwriting.
 So we are hearing a lot about investment banks to underwriting for various IPOs what exactly it means?
-So let’s take an example here in order see what Underwriting means let’s see that you know there is a small company that is a private company and they want to kind of raise new securities so we have discussed this earlier.
+So let’s take an example here in order to see what Underwriting means let’s see that you know there is a small company that is a private company and they want to kind of raise new securities so we have discussed this earlier.
 So they may raise using an IPO or the Initial Public Offerings but the problem is that you know there may be risk associated with under-subscription?